Allison Ponthier

 Finding Music Everywhere

-She knew that UNT -- with its world-renowned College of Music and its proximity to her family -- was the best choice for her.
+She knew UNT -- with its world-renowned College of Music and its proximity to her family -- was the best choice for her.
 She majored in jazz studies, focusing on voice.

 "I didn't understand how much I would love jazz until I got into the program," she says.